dssg/mlforpublicpolicylab/project/final_project_presentation.md

 # Final Project Presentation

+**NOTE: This is the assignment from last for reference.
+It may change slightly for this semester, but should generally be the same.**

 Each team will have 10 minutes for their presentation and 3 minutes for questions:

 ## Timing